ACE (compressed file format): Third-party support

 Packing of ACE files is licensed as proprietary information and only available through WinACE, while unpacking of ACE files is supported by a number of third-party archivers.
 However, virtually all of them (the ones that support ACE 2.x format) do this by using the proprietary "unace.dll" from e-merge GmbH.

 Use for malware distribution

 Since at least 2015, ACE archives have been used to deliver malware to victims by e-mail.
-This tactic was viable because popular archiving software was able to uncompress ACE archives, but support for the ACE format in security products such as mail filters, web content filters and anti-virus software was generally weak.
+This tactic was viable because popular archiving software was able to uncompress ACE archives, but support for the ACE format in security products such as mail filters, web content filters, and anti-virus software was generally weak.

 Security vulnerabilities

 In February 2019 several major security vulnerabilities were found in the unacev2.dll library which is used by WinRAR and other archiving products.
-Since WinACE is abandonware, users are advised against opening ACE archives in WinRAR and possibly other products using this library.
+Since WinACE support is discontinued, users are advised against opening ACE archives in WinRAR and possibly other products using this library.
 WinRAR stopped supporting ACE as of version 5.70, and similar products are following suit.